andersberliner/smelling_sepsis/README.md

 X_fit = PF.predict(X, mycoefs)
 ```

-Here X is a pandas data series as described in [data](#data).
-You included X in the call to the predict method so you don't have extract a new dataframe containing just the times you want to fit at.
+Here `X` is a pandas data series as described in [data](#data).
+You include `X` in the call to the predict method so you don't have extract a new dataframe containing just the times you want to fit at.

-The DerivativeFeaturizer behaves slightly differently in that instead of returning scores, it returns the time of absolute maximum derivatives *(the "trigger" time)* as its second return value.
+The `DerivativeFeaturizer` behaves slightly differently in that instead of returning scores, it returns the time of absolute maximum derivatives *(the "trigger" time)* as its second return value.

 ```python
 from featurizer import DerivativeFeaturizer